Peter Hill – Founder

 1960’s, Peter worked in Europe and India with Operation Mobilization.
 1971, founded The UK Nationwide Festival of Light (which later became CARE).
 Since the late 1970’s part of a Family of churches – Salt & Light International.
 2000 to Present: involved in short mission trips to Mongolia, North and South Korea, Thailand and Bhutan.

 Since 2015: Responding to God’s call to Call The Nation To Prayer.
-Peter is married to Janet of 53 years with two children and four grandchildren and live in Vernon, British Columbia, Canada.
+Peter is married to Janet for over 50 years with two children and four grandchildren and live in Vernon, British Columbia, Canada.

 David Gilbey – UK Co-ordinator